Gavin Newsom: Homelessness and housing shortage

 A poll found that California voters thought the most important issue for Newsom and the state legislature to work on in 2020 was homelessness.
 In his first week of office, Newsom threatened to withhold state funding for infrastructure to communities that failed to take actions to alleviate California's housing shortage.
 In late January 2019, he announced that he would sue Huntington Beach for preventing the construction of affordable housing.
 A year later, the city acted to settle the lawsuit by the state.
 Newsom opposes NIMBY (not-in-my-back-yard) sentiment, declaring in 2022 that "NIMBYism is destroying the state".
 In 2021, he signed a pair of bills into law that made zoning regulations for housing less restrictive, allowing construction of duplexes and fourplexes in lots that were previously zoned exclusively for single-family homes.
 Newsom also signed a bill which expedites the environmental review process for new multifamily developments worth at least $15,000,000.
 To participate, developers must apply directly through the governor's office.

 In 2022, Newsom signed 39 bills into law intended to address California's housing crisis, three of which entailed major land use reform.
 One bill eliminated minimum parking requirements for housing near mass transit stations throughout the state.
-Michael Manville, an urban planning professor at UCLA's Luskin School of Public Affairs, called it "one of the biggest land-use reforms in the country."
-Another bill allowed developers to build housing on some lots previously exclusively zoned for commercial use without getting local governments' permission if a certain percentage of the housing was affordable.
-A third bill allowed for the construction of market-rate housing on some lots previously exclusively zoned for commercial use.
-In a signing ceremony for the latter two bills, Newsom warned local governments, which have a history of blocking and delaying housing developments, that they would be held accountable for future housing obstructionism.
-Other bills Newsom signed required localities "to approve or deny various building permits within a strict timeline" and streamlined student and faculty housing projects by allowing California colleges to skip onerous review processes for new projects.
+Michael Manville, an urban planning professor at UCLA's Luskin School of Public Affairs, called it "one of the biggest land-use reforms in the country".
+Another bill allowed developers to build housing on some lots previously zoned exclusively for commercial use without getting local governments' permission if a certain percentage of the housing was affordable.
+A third bill allowed for the construction of market-rate housing on some lots previously zoned exclusively for commercial use.
+At the signing ceremony for the latter two bills, Newsom warned local governments, which have a history of blocking and delaying housing developments, that they would be held accountable for future housing obstructionism.
+Other bills he signed required localities "to approve or deny various building permits within a strict timeline" and streamlined student and faculty housing projects by allowing California colleges to skip onerous review processes for new projects.
+Measures and actions to reduce homelessness in California have not yet solved the problem.
+The number of homeless reached a record 181,000 in January 2023.
+According to some, to cope with this problem, California must build more than 2.5 million housing units.